janvmusic/Learning/data-intensive-apps/chapter11.md

 - What happens if nodes crash or temporarily go offline, are any message lost?
   - As in DBs, durability requires a combination of writing to disk and/or replication.

+Whether message loss is acceptable depends very much on the application.

+#### **Direct messaging from producers to consumers**
+A number of messaging systems use direct network communication between producers and consumers without intermediaries.
+- UDP multicast is used by financial industry
+- `Brokerless` messaging such as ZeroMQ uses publish/subscribe over TCP or IP multicast
+- StatsD & Brubeck use unreliable UDP
+- If the consumer exposes a service over the network, producers can make a direct HTTP or RPC request to push the event to the consumer

+Even if the protocols detect and retransmit packets that are lost in the network, the generally assume that producers and consumers are constantly online.

+So the app needs to have code to be aware of the possibility of message loss

+#### **Message Brokers**
+> Message broker == message queue

+A `Message broker` is essentially a kind of database that is optimized for handling message streams.

+Runs as a server, having producers and consumers as `clients`
+- Producer => writes to Broker
+- Consumer => reads from broker

+Centralizing data via `Message Brokers` the data in the broker, these system can more easily tolerate clients that come and go, and the question of durability is moved to the broker instead.

+Some Brokers keep messages in memory, while others write them to disk so that they are not lost in case of a broker crash.

+Brokers allow **unbounded queueing** which allows them to be _asynchronous_ which means:

+> When a producer sends a message, it normally only waits for the broker to confirm that i has buffered the message and does not wait for the message to be processed by consumers

+The delivery of a message will happen at some undetermined future point in time

+#### **Message brokers compared to databases**
+Some message brokers can even participate in two-phase commit protocols.
+What's the difference between brokers and DBs?
+- Databases usually keep data until it is explicitly deleted, meanwhile brokers automatically delete a message when it has been successfully delivered to its consumers.
+- Most message brokers assume that their working set is fairly small.
+Queues needs to be small otherwise the overall throughput may degrade
+- While DBs have support for indexes and various ways of searching, message brokers often support some way of subscribing to a subset of topics.
+- When querying a database, the result is is typically based on a point-in-time snapshot of the data; By contrast, message brokers do not support arbitrary queries, but they notify clients when data changes

+#### **Multiple consumers**
+A broker may have several consumers on the same topic.
+There are 2 main patterns of messaging:
+- Load balancing => Each message is delivered to **one** of the consumers, so the consumers can share the work of processing the messages in the topic.
+This pattern is useful when the messages are expensive to process

+- Fan-out => Each message is delivered to **all** consumers.
+Allows several independent consumers to each "tune in" to the same broadcast of messages without affecting each other.

+**Important** These patterns can be combined

 ## Concepts
 **Batch processing** => Read a set of files as input and produce a new set of output files.